5 Signs You Should Replace or Repair Your Sump Pump

 1. The sump pump is running constantly

-Another common reason for occurs is because of a float switch that is stuck in the "on" position.
+Another common reason for a constantly running sump pump is a float switch stuck in the "on" position.
 Float switches are lightweight devices designed to float upwards as the water in the sump pit rises.
 When the float switch reaches a certain height, the switch triggers the pump to turn on, and when the water levels descend, the switch turns the pump off.
 When the float switch becomes jammed or entangled, the pump can continue to run.
 Debris, wires, or pipes can catch the switch and turn it to the on position.
 An improperly installed sump pump may shift in the basin, causing the switch to become pressed against the side of the pit and initiating a nonstop cycle.
 The switch can lose connection to the power source, break, or become caught on the sides of the basin.
 If the pump is running endlessly, the first thing to check is the float switch.

 2. The sump pump is making loud noises

-A pump making loud gurgling, clanging, or rattling noises is a serious indicator that there is a problem with your sump pump.
-While it is normal for a pump to make noise as it pushes the water through up through the discharge pipe, your pump should never be roaring at you from your basement.
+A pump making loud gurgling, clanging, or rattling noises is a serious indicator of a problem.
+While it is normal for a pump to make noise as it pushes the water through the discharge pipe, your pump should never be roaring at you from your basement.
 Higher quality sump pumps tend to make minimal noise during operation.
 Older sump pumps, especially ones constructed from PVC or plastic, tend to be louder.

 A sump pump with an unusually loud motor indicates that the motor is reaching the end of its life.
 If you have an older, plastic pump, it’s time to get a new system altogether.
-Consider upgrading to a cast-iron, self-lubricating pump.
+Consider upgrading to a cast-iron self-lubricating pump.
 These pumps are more reliable and require less intensive maintenance.
-Cast-iron pumps are also less likely to overheat, which will preserve the pump and extend its life.
+Cast-iron pumps are also less likely to overheat, extending the overall lifespan of the pump.
 If you have a newer pump, you can replace the failing motor without having to replace the entire pump.
-Pedestal sump pumps have motors that sit about the basin, with tubing connecting them to the pump in the basin.
-These pumps tend to last longer, because they aren’t submerged, but are also much louder.
+Pedestal sump pumps have motors that sit above the basin with tubing connecting them to the pump in the basin.
+These pumps tend to last longer because they aren’t submerged, but they are also much louder.
 They can generate noise that reverberates throughout your basement.
 A submersible sump pump sits in the water, and though they do not last as long, they are more effective at preventing basement flooding.
 Furthermore, they are quieter, and the basin can be covered with an airtight lid.
 This will contain the noise and muffle the sound of the working pump.

-A damaged impeller will rattle as the fan blades suck water out of the basin and into the pump.
+damaged impeller rattles as the fan blades suck water out of the basin and into the pump.
 If the impeller has become clogged, you may hear grinding and screeching while the pump is in operation.
 Gurgling noises usually come from standard check valves.
 Replacing these with spring-loaded valves will reduce the amount of noise the water makes as it flows through the discharge pipe.
-Spring-loaded check valves don’t rely on gravity to actuate, so the flow of water through them is more controlled and evenly dispersed.
+Spring-loaded check valves do not rely on gravity to actuate, so the flow of water through them is more controlled and evenly dispersed.

 An improperly installed pump can also make quite a bit of noise.
 The discharge line into the sump pump should be as straight as possible.
-If the water has to maneuver a lot of angles as it exits the pit, it’s far more likely to make loud, clanging noises.
+If the water must maneuver a lot of angles as it exits the pit, it is far more likely to make loud, clanging noises.
 A plumber can reroute the pipes exiting your sump pit, eliminating joints and creating a smoother exit for the water.
 You can also dampen the noise the water makes by wrapping the pipes in insulation.

 3. The sump pump is clogging

 An uncovered sump pump basin will almost inevitably accumulate grit over time.
 This can cause the impeller fan blades to jam.
 If the water is high in sediment and debris, the pump inlet and the discharge line can clog.
-When the discharge line is clogged, the flood water will rush back down the pipe and up into your basement.
+When the discharge line clogs, the flood water rushes back down the pipe and into your basement.
 Any small gravel, loose silt, or dirt will be sucked up by the pump and impair performance.
 When the pump becomes clogged by debris, it will turn on but struggle to empty any water out of the basin.
-Debris can also jam the float switch, leaving it stuck in a perpetually on position which will exhaust the motor.
+Debris can also jam the float switch, leaving it stuck in a perpetually “on” position and exhausting the motor.

 The best way to protect your pump from clogging is to address the source of incoming debris.
-Securing the sump pump basin with an airtight lid or grate will prevent stray leaves, sticks, and small animals from falling down the pit.
-It will also protect the pump from anything in your basement rolling down into the pit and damaging the pump (like tennis balls, nails and screws, and tools).
+Securing the sump pump basin with an airtight lid or grate prevents stray leaves, sticks, and small animals from falling down the pit.
+It will also protect the pump from anything in your basement rolling down into the pit and damaging the pump.
 If water is delivered to the sump pump by a downspout, installing a screen to catch sediment and leaves will protect the pump from becoming plugged up.
 Bacterial iron, also known as iron ochre, is a gelatinous, slimy contaminant present in many wells and groundwater supplies.
 This thick orange sludge is the result of oxidized ferric iron and will clog up any number of household fixtures, including your sump pump.
 To get bacterial iron out of your water supply, you may need to shock chlorinate your well water.

-Learn more about how to remove bacterial iron from water
+Learn more: How to remove bacterial iron from water

-Cleaning your sump pump will help protect it against the damages caused by a clogged pump.
+Cleaning your sump pump protects it against the damage caused by a clogged pump.
 Regularly rinsing off the pump and cleaning out the basin will prevent any debris or dirt from damaging the pump and blades over time.
 A clogged discharge pipe can be flushed out by using a plumber’s snake to extract the debris.
-If you notice your pump struggling to move water out of the basement, it’s wise to immediately check for any debris impeding the pump before the pump becomes completely clogged and floods your basement.
+If you notice your pump struggling to move water out of the basement, it is wise to immediately check for any debris impeding the pump before the pump becomes completely clogged and floods your basement.

 4. The sump pump is cycling erratically